Town Hall Gospel Choir

 See Town Hall Gospel choir compete for the title of Songs of Praise Gospel Choir of The Year where six of the best amateur gospel choirs from around the UK showcasing their singing talents on BBC One – as they sing before a panel of celebrity judges.
 The recorded shows are to be aired on Sunday 6 and Sunday 13 October 2013.
 Visit the BBC Media Centre for more info.

 What energy!
 Joe Aldred of BBC WM of the choir’s performance at Jamaica’s 50th Independence Cultural Extravaganza celebration at Symphony Hall.

 Beautiful harmonies had the audience enthralled Nikki Tapper regarding Sing For All – Community Spirit at Town Hall.

 Town Hall Gospel Choir rehearses regularly on either Sunday afternoon or Tuesday evening, and performs in at least three major concerts a year.
 Rehearsals take place at various venues in the city centre, including Town Hall, Symphony Hall and Birmingham Conservatoire.

 Membership is by audition, and potential members should have experience of choral or gospel singing.
 The ability to read music is an advantage but not essential.
 Auditions are held by the choir’s director Colin Anderson and one other person, and are very friendly and informal.

-For more information or to join the audition waiting list, please contact Hannah Baines.
+For more information or to join the audition waiting list, please contact Colin Anderson.